VoltanFr/memcheck/ReadMe.md

 # MemCheck

-This repo holds the source code for the [MemCheck web site](https://memcheckfr.azurewebsites.net/).
+This repo holds the MemCheck project, source for the [Mnesios web site](https://www.mnesios.com/).
-MemCheck is a flashcard web site, a tool to help you know things by heart.
-The [end user doc](https://memcheckfr.azurewebsites.net/Doc/MdRenderer?refererRoute=%2F&cultureName=fr) is available from links at the bottom of each page in MemCheck, providing contextual information.
+Mnesios is a flashcard web site, a tool to help you know things by heart.
+The [end user doc](https://userdoc.mnesios.com/) (in French only) is made of GitHub pages generated from the [memcheck-user-doc repo](https://github.com/VoltanFr/memcheck-user-doc).

 ## Development